-In both Canada and Mexico, the herb is completely legal — you can order it online or in-store without a prescription.
+In both Canada and Mexico, the herb is entirely legal — you can order it online or in-store without a prescription.

 Kratom Laws in Asia & Australia

 In Malaysia and Thailand, Kratom is also known as biak-biak, kakuam, ithang, thom/tom, and ketum.
 It’s so deeply rooted in the local culture that hardly anybody considers it a drug.
-Most people will turn to using kratom for pain-relief before going for prescription painkillers.
+Most people will turn to use kratom for pain relief before going for prescription painkillers.

 Indonesia still allows the use of kratom.
 In fact, they’re the primary exporter in all of Southeast Asia.